DVK02/DVK02.github.io/docs/_posts/2023-12-29-pragmatic-programming-principles-introduction.md

 ## Opportunities for Learning

 - If somebody asks you a question that you do not know the answer to, use it as an opportunity to learn.
-If you can't find out yourself, then ask someone you might,
+If you can't find out yourself, then ask someone who might, and if you don't know someone who might, then it would be wise to add that person to your network.
+- Keep some reading material ready at all times in case there is some free time in your day, such as during a commute or waiting at a doctor's office.

+## Critical Thinking

+- Think critically about what you read and hear.
+- Do not let your knowledge portfolio be effected by media hype.
+Keep in mind that top search results can be a matter of content providers paying to be placed there.

+## Communicate!

+> I believe that it is better to be looked over than it is to be overlooked. - Mae West, Belle of the Nineties, 1934

+- Having the best ideas and code is useless without being able to communicate with other people.
+- Communication is a large part of the job; team meetings, client meetings, one on ones, etc.
+- Technically speaking, we communicate with machines through code.
+- Therefore we need to make sure we communicate effectively.
+- Know what you want to say.
+	- Write down what you want to say and ask if it gets across the point you are trying to make.
+	- This approach is applicable for writing documents, important meetings and calls, etc.
+	- Jot down ideas you want to communicate and plan a couple strategies for getting them across.
+- Know your audience.
+	- Understand the needs, interests, and capabilities of your audience.
+	- Pitch your idea with context pertaining to the interests of specific demographic of your audience.
+- Make what you're saying relevant in time and in content.
+- Adjust the style of your delivery to suit your audience.
+- Make it look good using style sheets or layout systems.
+- Involve your audience by having them read an early draft and getting feedback.
+- Be a listener, encourage people to talk by asking questions or have them summarize what you tell them.
+- Get back to people, at the very least with a simple "I'll get back to you later".

 ## Tips